MAN TGE van review

 The eight-speed auto gearbox really takes the strain out of driving.
 Shifts from the twin-clutch box are smooth, especially downshifts, which don't cause any jerkiness in the cabin.
 Light steering makes manoeuvring the TGE a piece of cake, but the wheel weights up at speed so never feels overly light or twitchy when travelling at higher speeds.

 The TGE's suspension is well resolved, and the van doesn't bounce around quite as much as rival vans when it's unladen.
-It still smooths out when you have a payload on board, but without anything on board the TGE still feels relaxed and smooth.
+It still smooths out when you have a payload on board, but without anything being carried the TGE still feels relaxed and smooth.

 Go for the four-wheel-drive TGE, and you get a Haldex system that engages when the electronics sense a loss of grip.
 This isn't as reactive as a permanent 4x4 set-up, but it's acceptable enough for most off-road applications.
-The TGE has a slightly higher ride height and a marginally smaller payload capacity, but this is offset by running costs that aren't far off the standard TGE, and certainly better than the Mercedes Sprinter 4x4.
+The TGE has a slightly higher ride height and a marginally smaller payload capacity, but this is offset by running costs that aren't far off the standard TGE.

 Cab and Interior

-All TGEs get a five-inch TFT infotainment screen as standard with USB and 12v sockets for charging, although MAN does offer a VW-sourced sat-nav system with an eight-inch touchscreen.
+All TGEs get a five-inch TFT infotainment screen as standard with USB and 12v sockets for charging, and MAN offers a VW-sourced sat-nav system with an eight-inch touchscreen.
 DAB digital radio is also an option, although Bluetooth is standard across the range, as is a multifunction steering wheel.

 Again, MAN offers a lot of options to upgrade the interior.
 There's a leather trimmed heated steering wheel, extra 12v sockets, ergoComfort seating, electrically heated and folding wing mirrors, a heated windscreen, seat heating or harder wearing seat covers.